joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 ### Roll to evade addition

 Solo adventures typically only have one player.
-This means moving and possibly rolling as the opposing character, which may be difficult to do effectively; sub-optimal decisions may be made regarding positioning and difficulty reduction to protect the character.
+This means moving and possibly rolling as the opposing character(s), which may be difficult to do effectively; sub-optimal decisions may be made regarding positioning and reducing difficulties to protect the character.
+This can be overcome by rolling to evade rather than to hit.

 Implementation:

 1. The non-player character always reduces the difficulty
 	- to 0, if possible or
 	- as many levels as possible.
-2. The player reduces and rolls against the opposing difficulty (see Fourth Earth RAW  “Difficulty” section); the number of dice in the pool are the same as if the player's character was performing the opponent's action (basing evasion on knowledge of what the opponent is doing).
+2. The player reduces and rolls against the opposing difficulty (see Fourth Earth RAW  “Difficulty” section); the number of dice in the pool are based on the player's character performing the opponent's action (basing evasion on knowledge of what the opponent is doing).
 3. Criticality, complications, and partials are resolved as normal where the player character is the target or defender.

 Consider: